Nau-git/Nau-git/README.md

 # Hi there! 👋

-I'm Naufal, a passionate Data Scientist and AI/ML enthusiast.
-With a various hands-on experience in data science and machine learning, I thrive on solving complex problems and developing innovative solutions.
+I'm Naufal, an AI/ML enthusiast.
+With a various hands-on experience in data science, machine learning and AI, I thrive on solving real-world problems and developing innovative solutions.

 ## 💻 Skills